Engee documentation

 Dependencies

-To use this parameter, set parameter Magnetization inductance parameterized by value Magnetic flux density versus magnetic field strength characteristic or Magnetic flux density versus magnetic field strength characteristic with hysteresis.
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux density versus magnetic field strength characteristic or Magnetic flux density versus magnetic field strength characteristic with hysteresis.

 Units